deepfactor-io/appsec-village-pod-dc31/README.md

 LD\_PRELOAD is an environment variable that influences the behavior of the loader.
-Specifically, it instructs the loader to prefer symbols contained in libraries that it points to _first_, allowing those libraries' implementations f things like _open_ to take precedence over those found in other (typically system) libraries.
+Specifically, it instructs the loader to prefer symbols contained in libraries that it points to _first_, allowing those libraries' implementations of things like _open_ to take precedence over those found in other (typically system) libraries.
 For example, if LD\_PRELOAD was set to "foo.so", and foo.so contained an _open_ symbol, then any calls to that function would go to foo.so and not to libc (which is typically where you will find that function).